 8. Soothes The Stomach

 In Mexico, prickly pear is commonly used as a dietary supplement.
 People consume prickly pear daily to regularize their bowel movements.
 This helps to maintain a healthy digestive system and prevents constipation.
 The anti-inflammatory and antioxidant properties of compounds found in cactus pear are also responsible for aiding stomach health and soothing it (12).

 9. Protects The Liver

 We often consume carcinogens and other compounds that can damage the liver without realizing the damage they can cause.
-Here’s a solution.
+Here’s a solution for better liver health.
 Consume prickly pear as a juice or in the form of jams or jellies to prevent liver damage.
 It contains plenty of antioxidants that can reduce the oxidative stress caused by such compounds on the liver.
 It exerts hepatoprotective activity that mainly involves eliminating free radicals and increasing the body’s antioxidant activity against these compounds (13).

 10. Reduces Hangovers

 This fruit has the ability to reduce the effects of a hangover.
 Prickly pear juice reduces the production of inflammatory mediators that induce the uncomfortable feeling during alcohol hangovers.
 It also reduces other symptoms like nausea and dry mouth (14).